yourhead/StacksAPI/_controls/imageTransform/index.md

     key: imageScale
     type: Number
     default: 100
     description: When the Scale Mode property is set to 1 (Scale to Fill), you may either define a scale percent, width/height maximums, or both.
-If both or set, then the Max Width and Max Height properties take precidence.
+If both or set, then the Max Width and Max Height properties take precedence.